vdhamer/Photo-Club-Hub/.github/README.md

 </summary>

-Each thread is associated with a Core Data `[NSManagedObjectContext](https://developer.apple.com/documentation/coredata/nsmanagedobjectcontext/)`.
+Each thread is associated with a Core Data `NSManagedObjectContext]`.
-In fact, the thread is started using `backgroundContext.perform()`.
+In fact, the thread is started using `myContext.perform()`.
-The trick to using Core Data in a multi-threaded app is to ensure that all database fetches/inserts/updates are performed within the Core Data `NSManagedObjectContext` along with the associated iOS thread.<P>
+The trick to using Core Data in a multi-threaded app is to ensure that all database fetches/inserts/updates are performed using the Core Data `NSManagedObjectContext` while running the associated thread.
+Schematically:<P>

 - create `NSManagedObjectContext` of type Background.
-CoreData feature..
+A CoreData feature.
-  - create thread using context.perform().
-CoreData feature.
+  - create thread using myContext.perform().
+A CoreData feature using an OS feature.
-    - perform database operations from within thread while passing this CoreData `context`
+    - perform database operations from within the thread while passing this CoreData context.
+A CoreData feature.
-    - commit data to database using `context.save()` CoreData feature.
+    - commit data to database using `myContext.save()`.
+A CoreData feature.
-    - can do more operations ended by additional `context.save()`
+    - do any other required operations ended by additional `myContext.save()`.
+A CoreData feature.
-  - end thread.
-Swift feature.
+  - end usage of the thread.
+The thread will disappear.
+A Swift feature.
-- context object disappears when it is no longer used.
-Swift feature.
+- the `myContext` object disappears when it is no longer used.
+A Swift feature.

-</P>The magic happens within context.save().
+</P>The magic happens within `myContext.save()`.
-During the `context.save()` the tentative changes are committed to the database so that other threads can now see changes made to the database.
+During the `myContext.save()` any changes are committed to the database so that other threads can now see those changes and the changes are persistently stored.
-But the `context.save()` function can throw an exception if there are inconsistencies such as data merge conflicts, or violations of database constraints.
+Note that `myContext.save()` can throw an exception - especially if there are inconsistencies such as data merge conflicts, or violations of database constraints.
 </details></ul>